Spanish-Senegalese trawlers accused of plundering valuable Liberian shrimps | Headlines

 The foreign vessels are not complying with the requirements for research fishing, which include having two Liberian observers on board and undertaking an environmental impact assessment, the CFFA said.
 The company is also exempted from a 10% export tax that would normally apply, it said.

+The bilateral agreement was opposed by local fishing associations over concerns of overfishing.
+Artisanal fishing provides a livelihood for some 33,000 people in Liberia.
+Once among the richest in the world, West Africa's fish stocks have been plundered Ocean Shock: Fishmeal factories plunder Africa in recent years by industrial trawlers combing the oceans to feed European and Asian markets.

+"Senegal allowed their waters to be depleted.
+We're worried the same will happen to us," said John Adams, secretary general of a fishermen's association in the Liberian town of Robertsport.
+The foreign vessels are not complying with the requirements for research fishing, which include having two Liberian observers on board and undertaking an environmental impact assessment, the CFFA said.

+The company is also exempted from a 10% export tax that would normally apply, it said.
 Austin Saye Wehye, director of research and statistics at Liberia's National Fisheries and Aquaculture Authority, said the vessels were operating under a temporary research authorization to inform the development of a shrimp fishery.

-He did not directly address the charges in the CFFA report but said Liberia wanted to create its own national fishing company which would do the fishing and not foreign vessels.
+He refuted most of the charges in the CFFA report but accepted that there were fewer observers on board the trawlers than legally required.
+He said Liberia wanted to create its own national fishing company rather than rely on foreign vessels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)